Central Island National Park

 The world’s largest crocodile nursery

 Crocodiles breed on the shores of the island’s crater lakes between April and May.
-The baby crocodiles can be heard squeaking in their eggs, which are buried deep beneath the sand to escape the predatory attentions of monitor lizards and raptors.
+The baby crocodiles squeak in their eggs, which are deep beneath the sand to escape the predatory attentions of monitor lizards and raptors.
 Their cries bring their parents scurrying to dig them out and carry them down to the water’s edge, where they spend their first months.

 Venomous reptiles and prehistoric fish